juicedata/juicefs-csi-driver/examples/static-provisioning-subpath/README.md

 # Static Provisioning Subpath

-Persisten volume can be provisioned as a subpath in juicefs file system.
+PersistentVolume can be provisioned as a subpath in juicefs file system.

 ## Patches

 Ensure you have already get familiar with [static-provisioning](../static-provisioning/README.md) example.

-Patch the persistent volume spec with `csi/volumeAttributes/subPath`.
+Patch the PersistentVolume spec with `csi/volumeAttributes/subPath`.
 The `subPath` must pre-exist.

 ```yaml
 apiVersion: v1